 The Believer Book Award

-Each year, the editors of The Believer give out awards to the works of fiction, nonfiction, and poetry they found to be the best written and most underappreciated.
+Each year, the editors of The Believer award the works of fiction, nonfiction, graphic narrative, and poetry that they find to be the best written and most underappreciated.
 Information on how to submit to the 2020 Believer Book Awards can be found at the bottom of this page.

 Announcing the winners of the 2019